python/mypy/docs/source/command_line.rst

 .. option:: --follow-untyped-imports

-    This flag makes mypy analyze imports even if missing a py.typed marker or stubs.
+    This flag makes mypy analyze imports from installed packages even if missing a :ref:`py.typed marker or stubs <installed-packages>`.

     .. warning::